 Log all reactive calls and track coverage of the organization: Any incoming calls to the organization for comment or background information should be logged and tracked.
 When possible, ask reporters if they are interested in receiving future press releases.

-TIP: An increasing number of reporters now utilize Twitter accounts to look for story ideas and communicate with publicists.
-Some reporters prefer to receive breaking news or story pitches via Twitter.
-Your media list should indicate a reporter’s preference for receiving press releases.
+TIP: An increasing number of reporters use X accounts to look for story ideas and communicate with publicists.
+Some reporters prefer to receive breaking news or story pitches via X. Your media list should indicate a reporter’s preference for receiving press releases.

 Want to learn more about media?
 We're the pet industry experts!
 How can we help you?